xyproto/png2svg/README.md

 * Q: Why 4096 colors?
 * A: Because representing colors on the short form (`#000` as opposed to `#000000`) makes it possible to express 4096 unique colors.

+* Q: Does this mean that I can make an entire webpage in SVG, with photos and everything?
+* A: Yes.
+This is not the recommended use of `png2svg`, but it might work out if the images are kept small.

+* Q: Can I use this for QR codes?
+* A: Yes!

+* Q: Can I use `png2svg` together with `svgo` to create assets for a game that only uses vector graphics?
+* A: Yes!

+* Q: Are these questions just made up, or did someone actually ask this?
+* A: Look out, there's a three headed monkey behind you!

 ## Installation